 - Physician will determine appropriateness for admission at the completion of the psychiatric evaluation.

-Led by a board-certified child/adolescent psychiatrist, the clinical staff are masters or doctoral level mental health clinicians with extensive training in providing treatment services to adolescents who are experiencing an acute mental health concern.
+Led by a board-certified child/adolescent psychiatrist, the clinical staff are masters or doctoral level mental health clinicians with extensive training in providing treatment services to adolescents who are experiencing acute mental health and/or substance use issues.
 Licensed mental health providers supervise the specific interventions used to help the adolescent and family reach their treatment goals.
 Additional programming and support is provided by mental health counselors and technicians who are trained and supervised by a licensed mental health clinician.